 Even though there are no true amusement parks on the island, Slingshot Ibiza comes close as their most famous ride is world-class.
 Aside from the slingshot, there’s a crazy frog ride, bumper cars, test your strength games, and sideshow games like Hook a Duck.

-There are two options to visit a water park in Ibiza which are: Aguamar in Sant Josep de sa Talaia and Aguagames at the Sirenis Hotel in Port d’es Torrent.
+There are two options for visiting water parks in Ibiza which are: Aguamar in Sant Josep de sa Talaia and Aguagames at the Sirenis Hotel in Port d’es Torrent.
 Both parks have tall and speedy slides, slow and curvy slides, as well as splash areas for small children.
 Piruleto Spash at Gran Piruleto Park in Sant Jordi de ses Salines is also a decent splash area for kids.

 The most popular activity center in Ibiza is Gran Piruleto Park in Sant Jordi de ses Salines.
 This park was created for small children and has several play options that include a splash pool, an animation entertainment area, and a multi-adventure area.

-While not very big compared to those on the mainland, Aquarium Cap Blanc is very unique in that it’s built inside a cave.
+While it’s not a big aquarium compared to those on the mainland, Cap Blanc is very unique in that it’s built inside a cave.
 Many of their fish tanks are part of the cave floor which you navigate via a wooden walkway.
 There are also sections for sea creatures like octopus and rays, aquatic life like starfish and coral, as well as specimen exhibits like shark eggs and sea sponges.

-The main adventure park is Acrobosc in Santa Eulària.
+The main adventure park for ziplines in Ibiza is Acrobosc in Santa Eulària.
 It has three different canopy walk routes with the red route being for teens and adults, while the blue and green routes are made for smaller children.